zebzhao/Angular-QueryBuilder/README.md

 #### `querySwitchGroup`

-Used to replace the switch controls, for example the AND/OR conditions.
+Useful for replacing the switch controls, for example the AND/OR conditions.
 More custom conditions can be specified by using this directive to override the default component.
-See example, or demo to see how it's done.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |